Training quantum measurement devices to discriminate unknown non-orthogonal quantum states: Results

 Thus, as we increase the number $n$ of states to be discriminated and the dimension $d$ of the Hilbert space, the number of iterations $k_t$ and the ensemble size $N$ required to achieve a given tolerance also increase.
-This is due to the fact that the dimension of the search space, that is, the number of parameters that control the measuring device, increases as $(nd)^2$.
-Besides, the probabilities entering in the estimate of $p_{err}$ of Eq.~(\ref{Estimate-minimum-error}) are obtained using as a resource a given ensemble size.
+This is due to the fact that the dimension of the search space, that is, the number of parameters that control the measurement device, increases as $nd^2$.
+In addition, the probabilities entering in the estimate of $p_{err}$ of Eq.~(\ref{Estimate-minimum-error}) are obtained using as a resource a given ensemble size.
 As the number of probabilities increases it is necessary to increase the ensemble size $N$ to obtain probability estimates that lead to a given tolerance.

-So far we have considered the training of the measurement device assuming the most general quantum measurement.
+So far we have considered training the measurement device assuming the most general quantum measurement.
 This typically conveys an increase in the resources required for the training.
 As our previous simulations indicate, as we increase the number $n$ of states to discriminate, as well as the dimension $d$, the training of the measurement device consumes even more resources, that is, larger ensembles and higher iteration numbers.
 To reduce the resources required for training, it is customary to reduce the dimension of the search space.
-This is done by imposing a set of conditions onto the measurement device.
+This is done by imposing a set of conditions on the measurement device.
 This occurs when we have a priori information that allows us to ascertain that the optimal measurement satisfy a given condition.
 For instance, if the non-orthogonal states to be discriminated via the minimum-error strategy are pure and $n=d$, then we can assume that the optimal POVM is an observable.
 This effectively decreases the dimension of the search space.
 Another possibility is that we are interested in reaching a given value of the minimum-error probability in a particular family of measurement devices, in which case we don't need the optimal measurement.